zachjob/bitmaker/README.md

 $ ruby geordis-replicator.rb 1
 ```

 Notice the `1` in the command above.
-It's an argument you're passing into the `geordies-replicator` ruby program.
+It's an argument you're passing into the `geordis-replicator` ruby program.
 That number `1` represents the episode number you'd like to play.

 The program should run properly.
 In this case the replicator should make a coffee for Geordi, and then prompt you to move on to the next episode.
 Before you start the next episode, take a look at the files in the `/episode-01/` subfolder.
 In here you'll find the *Enterprise* class, *Replicator* class, and all the other classes to make the replicator work.
 Episode 1 doesn't have any bugs, so you don't need to fix the program.